progressions/todoable/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/todoable.
+Bug reports and pull requests are welcome on GitHub at https://github.com/progressions/todoable.

+## Documentation

+Documentation can be generated with:

+    $ yard doc -m markdown